Office real estate market: slight recovery in the first half of the year

 "The difficult market situation is in line with the general trend in major German cities, although we are already seeing signs of a slight recovery in Hannover.
 In times of uncertainty, the cooperative partnership between the players is proving its worth."

-Ulf-Birger Franz, Head of Economic Affairs, Hannover Region
+Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region

 Anja Ritschel, Head of Economic and Environmental Affairs of the City of Hanover